 Microorganisms and Disease Type III secretion systems are used to inject "effector" proteins directly into a host cell.
 Salmonella uses a type III secretion system to help the pathogen to activate T cells to proliferate and secrete cytokines survive the acid pH of the stomach secrete LT (heat labile toxin) and ST (heat stable toxin) into the lumen of the intestine survive within macrophages activate T cells to proliferate and secrete cytokines survive the acid pH of the stomach secrete LT (heat labile toxin) and ST (heat stable toxin) into the lumen of the intestine survive within macrophages ANSWER DOWNLOAD EXAMIANS APP

 Microorganisms and Disease Which is not a major defense mechanism in the stomach?
-Dense normal flora All of these Proteolytic enzymes Low pH Dense normal flora All of these Proteolytic enzymes Low pH ANSWER DOWNLOAD EXAMIANS APP
+All of these Dense normal flora Proteolytic enzymes Low pH All of these Dense normal flora Proteolytic enzymes Low pH ANSWER DOWNLOAD EXAMIANS APP